 Cruise’s subsequent rise was meteoric.
 In just one year, he went from acting in school plays to playing a distraught military student in Taps.
 Two years later, Risky Business anointed him as both a sex symbol and Gen-X idol.
 Three years after that, Top Gun made him a household name.
 He went on to work with the best directors (Scorsese, Spielberg, Kubrick, Scott), and the next two decades were filled with such classics as Rain Man, A Few Good Men, Jerry Maguire and Minority Report.
 In addition, Cruise became a producing powerhouse, negotiating some of the most lucrative deals in movie history.

-There are plenty of stories of failures in the Cruise biography, as well.
-He’s had three high-profile marriages that did not work out, and Paramount essentially dumped him.
-But audiences still flocked to see his films (2006’s riveting M:I III did nearly $400 million worldwide), even though his public image took a beating.
-But Tropic Thunder (2008) marked a significant turning point for Cruise, as the satirical film proved to audiences that Cruise could be both funny and self-effacing.
+Or at least that was the narrative.
+Audiences still flocked to see his films (2006’s riveting M:I III did nearly $400 million worldwide), yet Cruise’s public image had taken a beating.
+Then Tropic Thunder (2008) marked a significant turning point for the actor.
+The satirical film proved to audiences that Cruise could be both funny and self-effacing.
 Three years later, his fourth Mission film, subtitled Ghost Protocol, became the biggest hit of his career, and Cruise was back with a vengeance.
-Now, after a unique trio of successful action films — Jack Reacher, Oblivion and Edge of Tomorrow — Cruise has returned once more in his most famous role with M:I – Rogue Nation, out July 31st.
+Now, after a unique trio of successful action films — Jack Reacher, Oblivion, and Edge of Tomorrow — Cruise has returned once more in his most famous role with M:I – Rogue Nation, out July 31st.